RaymiiOrg/openssl-modern-cpp/README.md

 `X509` object.

-Furthermore the code shows how to perse the subjectAlternativeName.
+Furthermore the code shows how to parse the subjectAlternativeName.

-The unit test further show how to use the code.
+The unit tests further show how to use the code.

 ## Expired certificate validation